robinkiplangat/RobinKiplangat/README.md

 ### Hi there 👋

-My name is Robin Kiplang'at, a social entrepreneur and engineer.
+My name is Robin Kiplang'at, a social entrepreneur, engineer and Product.

 <!--